 The more commonly used buttons however, are the more traditional momentary contact, spring-loaded ones; presumably, this is done to increase overall durability of the control panel.

-Adequately Sized AC Cord
+The Panasonic NN SN778 Microwave Oven Has an Adequately Sized AC Cord

 Thick power cord in the rear of the unit, for easy concealment and connection.
 Remains cool even during long periods of cooking with highest power setting.